peteremiller/Pewlett-Hackard-Analysis/README.md

 1.)
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 Looking at fig. 1 above, if all employees who are eligible retired, the segment represents 90,398 employees.
 The data reveals in fig.## that the total number of employees is 300,024 (Employees.csv)(fig. 2).
-Thirty percent of PH's employees are eligible for retirement based on the specific criteria established.
+Thirty percent of PH's employees are eligible for retirement based on the specific criteria established (fig. 1).

 2.)
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?